-Oregon Individual Development Account (IDA) Initiative: The Oregon Individual Development Account (IDA) Initiative is a matched savings program which helps people with low incomes build assets such as a home, a small business, or an education.
+Oregon Individual Development Account (IDA) Initiative: The Oregon Individual Development Account (IDA) Initiative is a matched savings program which is one of Oregon’s only tools to help people with low incomes build assets such as a home, a small business, or an education.
 The Initiative is flexible, and supports the unique approaches of culturally specific, rural and urban partners as they work to build better futures in their communities.
-The Initiative is funded through a state tax credit.
+The Initiative has been funded through a state tax credit.
 Because of changes in federal tax law and IRS code, the Initiative is facing significant funding cuts for 2020 and 2021.
 Action in 2019 (HB 2164) partially addressed these threats, but the cuts will be significant unless the Legislature acts.
-At least $4.5 million in one-time only resources is needed to keep the Initiative whole through 2019-21 biennium, plus conversion of the credit to general fund for the remaining 2019 credit and all 2020 credit, for a total of $10.1 million additional resources.
+At least $4.5 million in one-time only resources is needed to keep the Initiative whole through 2019-21 biennium, plus conversion of the already budgeted credit to general fund for the remaining 2019 credit and all 2020 credit, for a total of $10.1 million.

 In addition, the Housing Alliance has endorsed several proposals.